-H+N+S was one of the writers of the ‘Kustboekje’ (2006) and was already involved in the development of the ‘sand motor’ concept from early onwards.
-Through this booklet, the advisory board of the Dutch coast wanted to highlight the integrated approach of coastal development.
-The essence of the advice was that sand and natural (erosion) processes should be used innovatively to increase safety, recreation and nature along the coast of South Holland.
-This concept is reflected in the Sand Motor, built between Hook of Holland and Kijkduin in 2011.
+As one of the authors of 'Klein Kustboek' (2006), H+N+S Landschapsarchitecten was involved in the development of the 'Sand Motor' concept from the start.
+Through this booklet, the advisory board of the Dutch coast wanted to highlight the importance of having an integrated approach to coastal development.
+Dirk Sijmons and Marcel Stive (TU Delft) together came up with the idea of introducing a very large amount of sand into the coastal system at once, instead of the regular sand suppletion maintenance of 4 to 5 additions annually.
+The essence of the advice was that sand and natural (erosional) processes should be used innovatively to increase safety, recreation and nature along the coast of South Holland.
+This concept is reflected in the Sand Motor, built between Hook of Holland and Kijkduin in 2011, partly thanks to the efforts of deputy Lenie Dwarshuis (chairman of the South Holland Coast Advisory Committee at that time).

 Dynamics + Coastal defence